-These custom arrangements were created by Rebel Hill Florist.
+These custom arrangements were created by Rose Hill Flowers.
 You can shop all of their floral designs online and view their selections of centerpieces here.
 Call (615) 833-8555 to place a custom order.
 Thank you to Hester & Cook for providing and styling the table settings and Caroline Sharpnack for the stunning photos.

 Hosting this holiday?
 Try one of our favorite holiday recipes.